 The internet is full of fabulous facts about everything from current events to the history basket weaving.
 Because of this, as we research for our daily content on food trucks, food carts and street food, we stumble upon some items of knowledge that we just did not know.

 For today’s Did You Know we will look at Spinach fun facts.

 Spinach Fun Facts: Spinach is a cool season crop and belongs to the goose foot family along with Swiss chard and beets.
-Spinach is low in calories, and is a good source of vitamin C, vitamin A, and minerals, especially iron.
+It is low in calories, and is a good source of vitamin C, vitamin A, and minerals, especially iron.

 - Spinach is a native plant of Persia (modern day Iran).
 It was introduced to China in the 7th century.
 It was most probably brought to Europe in about the 12th century and to the US in 1806.